-Mayra Andrade Is Pushing Cape Verdean Music Forward
+Mayra Andrade Is Bringing Cape Verdean Music Forward

 We talk to the singer about her latest album, Manga, which offers a fresh pop take on Cape Verdean sounds.